SalesBench: The Long-Horizon Agent-to-Agent Eval

 calendar_schedule_callback 1 min

-Time is the main constraint.
+Time is the main constraint, and it is what makes the task economic.
+Without a finite budget, the dominant strategy would be to hammer the same buyer until something sticks, which is not sales.
 Proposing an offer costs 4 minutes.
 Repeated bad offers to one lead burn the same budget the agent could have spent working the rest of the pipeline.

 The intended workflow is simple: